Non-surjective satellite operators and piecewise-linear concordance

-We say that $K \subset S^3$ is \emph{slice}, \emph{exotically slice}, or \emph{$R$-homology slice} if it represents the trivial element of $\CC$, $\CC_{\ex}$, or $\CC_{R}$, respectively; this is equivalent to $K$ bounding an embedded disk in $D^4$, a contractible $4$-manifold (which must be homeomorphic to $B^4$ by work of Freedman \cite{Freedman4Manifolds}), or an $R$-homology $4$-ball.
-(If the smooth $4$-dimensional Poincar\'e conjecture is true, then $\CC = \CC_{\ex}$.)
+We say that $K \subset S^3$ is (smoothly) \emph{slice}, \emph{exotically slice}, or \emph{$R$-homology slice} if it represents the trivial element of $\CC$, $\CC_{\ex}$, or $\CC_{R}$, respectively; this is equivalent to $K$ bounding an embedded disk in $D^4$, a contractible $4$-manifold (which must be homeomorphic to $D^4$ by work of Freedman \cite{Freedman4Manifolds}), or an $R$-homology $4$-ball.
+(If the smooth $4$-dimensional Poincar\'e conjecture is true, then any smooth, compact, contractible $4$-manifold with boundary $S^3$ must be diffeomorphic to $D^4$, so $\CC = \CC_{\ex}$.)